 Kernel - Processes and threads - Namespace

-In case of device drivers they registers special names in the namespace and associate them with the specific
+In the case of device drivers, they register special names in the namespace and associate them with the specific

 When program opens the file registered by a device driver it receives

 server, so all communication is redirected to this server.
 This idea has been briefly presented on following figure.